 About

-I am a largely self-taught paper artist based in Sunderland.
+I am a paper artist based on the north-east coast of England.
 I work with unwanted books and paper, using traditional craft techniques such as origami, weaving and quilting, to explore ideas of place and identity, time passing and community.

 Before I became a maker, I worked in higher education, as an archivist, a historian, and as a policy-maker.
 It was a career immersed in paper, words and books.
 Now, as an artist, my chosen materials continue to be paper and books, and my work frequently references words and stories.